wenesmek/Roll-A-Cube/README.md

 - Jump cube.
 - Roll movement for the cube
-- Change floor color after ´player´ collides with it
+- Change floor color after `player` collides with it
 - Avoid getting out of the map without RigidBody
 - Go to another scene, after all the floor is painted
 - The menu scene that after pressing the button, allows you to start playing the game.